Is Vieques Safe? (Honest Advice for Safety in 2023)

 When visiting Vieques, visitors should still keep an eye open for the following:

 🚗 Rental car scams – While renting a car in Puerto Rico, you could face some scams.
 Beware of hidden charges for simple things like wet seats, cigarette smell, or sand in the car.

 💰 Pickpockets – Pickpocketing is not uncommon in Isla de Vieques or Puerto Rico.
 Thieves could easily nab your belongings while you’re distracted, so always keep an eye on them.

 Depending on the time of the year you visit Vieques, you might experience dangerous weather conditions or natural disasters.
 Some things to look out for are:

 ⛈️ Hurricanes – Vieques, like the rest of Puerto Rico, features a hurricane season that goes from June to November.
-Hurricanes don’t affect the island every year, but if you’re still concerned, good travel insurance like World Nomads will cover you in case you need to cancel your trip.
+Hurricanes don’t affect the island every year, but if you’re still concerned, consider travel insurance for Puerto Rico.

 🌊 Rip tides and swimming conditions – During the fall and winter seasons, Vieques beaches have high tides and riptide currents.
 Visitors should check the local weather and avoid swimming if the tide seems too strong.

 Tap water in Isla de Vieques is safe to drink.
 The water supply comes through a pipeline from the mainland of Puerto Rico where water is monitored, tested, and processed as per the USA Environmental Protection Agency and the Puerto Rico Department of Health.